aSampo/wokilite-reservations/README.md

 - **Indexes:** Optimized queries on `(sectorId, startDateTimeISO, endDateTimeISO)` for overlap detection
 - **Transactions:** Atomic operations for idempotency and consistency

-**For Production:**

-- Consider migrating to PostgreSQL for better concurrency and scalability
-- Use connection pooling
-- Add read replicas for high-traffic scenarios

 ### Why async-mutex?

 Alternatives considered: